CelineHarakee/hajj-companion-ai/README.md

 ## Project Description

-The **Hajj & Umrah AI Assistant** is an AI-powered chatbot designed to assist pilgrims during their spiritual journey of Hajj and Umrah.
+The **Hajj Companion AI** is an AI-powered chatbot designed to assist pilgrims during their spiritual journey of Hajj and Umrah.
 The assistant combines **Large Language Models (LLMs)** with **Retrieval-Augmented Generation (RAG)** to provide accurate, context-aware guidance on religious rituals, logistics, and spiritual preparation.

 The project leverages **Lovable** for the web interface, offering a user-friendly platform for pilgrims to interact with the assistant.
 The system uses **LLMs** to generate conversational responses, while **RAG** ensures that answers are backed by authentic Islamic sources, providing both real-time guidance and support.